Dhiraj123-star/fastapi-podman-app/README.md

 - Modular and testable API structure
 - Uses **Podman** and `podman-compose` for rootless container orchestration
 - CI/CD ready: integrates with GitHub Actions and Docker Hub for image publishing
+- **Kubernetes-Ready**: Production-grade `Deployment` and `Service` files for **Minikube**
+  - FastAPI, PostgreSQL, and Redis deployed as independent services
+  - Environment variables managed via Kubernetes `Secrets` and `ConfigMaps`
+  - Resource limits defined for optimal scheduling and cluster health

 ---